Visa policy of Mozambique: Visa on arrival

 However, citizens of these countries may obtain a visa on arrival if they hold a printed confirmation from the Immigration Authority (SENAMI) Headquarters in Maputo, indicating that a visa has been approved before departure and travel for the Rovuma Basin Project.

-Electronic Visa (e-Visa)
+Electronic visa (e-Visa)

 In December 2022, the Mozambique e-Visa system began operations.
-Nationals of all countries that are not visa-exempt can also apply for an e-Visa prior to entering Mozambique.
+Citizens of all countries that are not visa-exempt can also apply for an e-Visa prior to entering Mozambique.

 The official e-Visa website offers all types of visas, such as tourist, sports and business visas.
 The cost of the Tourist e-Visa is 6,250 MT for 30 days, 12,504 MT for 60 days, and 18,756.25 MT for 90 days.

+Citizens of the following countries cannot apply for an e-Visa and must apply for a visa at the nearest Mozambican embassy.